seanbyd/seanbyd.github.io/_posts/2024-07-10-deploy-an-open-liberty-app-to-openshift-local.md

     * Closing connection
     curl: (7) Failed to connect to localhost port 9080 after 2247 ms: Couldn't connect to server

+### Use curl to access the app - correct way

 For OpenShift you need to access the URL using the OpenShift route.

-This route and it's associated OpenShift service was created when issuing the "oc apply -f deploy.yaml" command.
+The command "oc apply -f deploy.yaml" creates the OpenShift route and service.
+These are used to access the application

 Find the route to the running pod.